 - Tensions between immigrants and people born in the country are seen as particular issues in many European countries – Italy (61%), Great Britain (50%), Sweden (49%), Germany (46%), France (45%).

-- Half or close to half of people in Belgium (50%), Great Britain (47%), Austria (47%) and France (45%) say that differences between people of different religions is cause of tension.
+- Half or close to half of people in Belgium (50%), Great Britain (47%), Australia (47%) and France (45%) think there is most tension between people of different religions in their country.

 There is, however, some optimism in the study; the majority of people (65%) think that people across the world have more things in common than things that make them different.
 Agreement is highest in Russia and Serbia (both 81%) but lowest in Japan (35%) and Hungary (48%) and South Korea (49%).